Safety and Occupational Health Applied Sciences

 An opportunity for a qualified student to explore work in an area of individual interest, in Safety, selected and pursued in consultation with a faculty member.
 Consent is required from the instructor who will supervise the independent study.
 May be repeated for a total of 4 credits.

 Introduction to federal and state regulatory authorities governing safety in industry and the environmental impacts of industrial activity.
 Discusses ethical dilemmas, management challenges, professional responsibilities, and liability and legal ramifications of accidents.
-Prerequisites: SAFE 202, SAFE 307, SOHAS majors or minors only, or permission of instructor.
+Prerequisites: Safety or Construction Safety majors/minors only.
+SAFE 214 or SAFE 303 or permission of instructor.
 Fall, Spring.

 Develops an understanding of the system of laws and regulations that protect the environment, human health, and natural resources.
 The role of science in the legal/regulatory process will be emphasized, as will federal/state regulatory processes and requirements.
 Prerequisite: ENST 253, or SAFE 302, or permission of instructor.
 Cross-listed as ENST 304.
 Fall.

 This course challenges students to learn theory and apply behavioral safety.
 Research shows people-centered efforts are most effective at reducing injury vs. traditional methods.
 This course explores factors influencing everyday worker behavior and identifies how behavior can be changed systematically, in a positive, supportive way, keeping workers safe.
-Prerequisites: SOHAS majors or minors only, SAFE 307, or permission of the instructor.
+Prerequisites: Safety or Construction Safety majors/minors only.
+SAFE 214 or SAFE 303, or permission of the instructor.
 Fall, Spring.